FredericaBernkastel/space-filling/readme.md

 **c<sub>n+1</sub>** marks a point with highest value of the field, which then supplied to the next iteration of the algorithm.

-Currently, the solver is fully parallel, and highly generic.
+Currently, the solver is parallel, and highly generic.
 Supported:
 - Regular (fractal) distributions
 - Random distributions
-- Any shapes which can be represented with SDF: curves, regular polygons, non-convex polygons, disjoint areas
+- Any shapes which can be represented with SDF: curves, regular polygons, non-convex and disjoint areas, fractals or any sets with non-integer hausdorff dimension (as long as the distance can be approximated)
-- Mixed shapes.

 ## Examples
 You can run examples with following command: